1. Home

-The Importance of Water
+The Importance of Water With PCOS

-Having PCOS can put you at risk for a number of related metabolic conditions, including diabetes, heart disease, high cholesterol and metabolic syndrome.
+Having PCOS can put you at risk for a number of related metabolic conditions, including diabetes, heart disease, high cholesterol, and metabolic syndrome.
 In addition, many women with PCOS have weight issues.
 Taking in sufficient fluids is an important part of maintaining a healthy diet and lifestyle.

 Functions

-Water is a major component of every body cell, tissue and organ.
+Water is a major component of every body cell, tissue, and organ.
 It plays an important role in almost every body function, including:

 • Temperature regulation